Romans 12:12

 Love your enemies.
 Turn the other cheek.
 Do

-evil.
+for evil.
 All through the New Testament the message is very consistent.
-There is no
+There

-greater or more noble philosophy of life, than that which Jesus gave.
-If more
+is no greater or more noble philosophy of life, than that which Jesus gave.
+If

-people followed just this one teaching to love their enemies, the world would
+more people followed just this one teaching to love their enemies, the world

 relationships.
-It’s not so hard to love those who love you, but what about your
+It is not so hard to love those who love you, but what about

-enemies?
-How you treat your enemies will be the true test of what you believe.
+your enemies?
+How you treat your enemies will be the true test of what you

-It’s so important of an issue; that of all the things mentioned in Romans
+believe.
+It is so important of an issue that of all the things mentioned in

-Chapter 12, the longest explanation is given to the subject of how a believer
+Romans Chapter 12, the longest explanation is given to the subject of how a

-treats his enemies and those who have wronged you or hurt you.
-The Bible goes
+believer treats his enemies and those who have wronged you or hurt you.
+The

-possible, as much as lies in you, live peaceably with all men.
-Dearly beloved,
+it be possible, as much as lies in you, live peaceably with all men.
+Dearly

-avenge not yourselves, but rather give place unto wrath: for it is written,
+beloved, avenge not yourselves, but rather give place unto wrath: for it is

-Vengeance is mine; I will repay, saith the Lord.
-Therefore, if your enemy
+written, Vengeance is mine; I will repay, saith the Lord.
+Therefore, if your

 Peace has always been closely associated